Loyalist Research in the Kingston Area

 Queen's Archives house many early documents from Kingston and the surrounding area, including Land Copy Books, the Land Grant Index, and the papers of several early families.
 Of particular note for Loyalist research are the Burleigh Papers, an extensive collection by a local historian of unpublished documentation on the Loyalist families who settled in Frontenac, Lennox and Addington Counties.

-The Archives is generally open Monday through Friday, with evening hours on Wednesdays.
+The Archives is generally open Monday through Friday.
 For exact hours, directions, and information on their holdings, see their web site, archives.queensu.ca

 Kingston Branch, Ontario Genealogical Society

-The library holdings of the Kingston Branch of OGS are housed in the Central Branch of the Kingston Frontenac Public Library (see below).
-This non-circulating collection is available to all members of the public whenever the Central Branch is open.
+As of November 2016, the library holdings of the Kingston Branch of OGS are housed in the Isabel Turner Branch of the Kingston Frontenac Public Library (see below).
+This non-circulating collection is available to all members of the public whenever the Turner Branch is open.
 Included are many transcriptions of church registers in the area, indexes and transcriptions of census and cemeteries, and numerous family histories.
 The material includes a wide geographic range, including several books on the Loyalists as well as materials on early New England and New York settlers who may have become Loyalists.

 Kingston Branch, OGS meets eight times per year.
 Their speakers provide excellent information on a wide range of genealogical topics.
 Details may be found at their web site www.ogs.on.ca/kingston.